Hugo-COLLIN/ViteBrowserExtension-SelfLearning/lit/README.md

 ## 🚀 Behind the Scenes

 ### 🤯 Challenges in Development
-Developing Save my Chatbot involves continuous adaptation to the ever-changing interfaces of supported chatbots.
+Chatbots are constatly changing their interfaces.
+That makes developing Save my Chatbot a wild adventure.
 Here are some of the challenges I tackle:
 - **Interface Changes**: Regular updates to fix broken exports, incorrect formatting, and content extraction issues.
+- **New Chatbots**: Each chatbot has its unique interface, so I dive into the page source code to understand its structure and what I need to extract to create a clean export file.
 - **Code Maintainability**: Enhancing the codebase to ensure it remains clean, understandable, and adaptable.
 - **Feature Expansion**: Working on adding more features to enhance user experience.